-All concession parts must be approved by SBK Technical Director before they are allowed to be used.
+All concession parts must be declared eligible by SBK Technical Director and the CTI before they are allowed to be used.

 For the updates of concession parts please see 2.4.3.4.

 Concession parts remain legal for use until the end of the season following the season in which they were last updated/replaced.